amorganPD/mongoAPI_starter/tests/mongoTestEntry.md

 node app.js
 ```

-Use a tool like Fiddler or Postman to create a POST request to create a player at:
+Use a tool like Fiddler or Postman to create a POST request to create a user at:

 ### Example Request
-POST `localhost:3000/player`
+POST `localhost:3000/user`
 ### Request Body
 ```json
 {